7 days Pro+ free · no cardStart my free trial

-All-in-one crypto futures calculator — margin, leverage, liquidation price, PnL and ROI
+All-in-one Bitcoin and crypto futures calculator: margin, liquidation price, profit (PnL) and ROI at 1x to 125x leverage.

 $